The Wall Street Journal Just Fired A Top Correspondent For Ethical Violations

 According to the AP, it was not clear if Solomon actually accepted the stake or received any money from Azima.

 The allegations against Solomon came to light when the AP obtained emails and text messages between him and Azima.
-Solomon also reportedly was listed as having an apparent stake in the company, called Denx LLC, on an operating agreement the AP obtained.
+Solomon was also reportedly listed as having an apparent stake in the company, called Denx LLC, on an operating agreement the AP obtained.

 In addition, two other men reportedly told the AP that Solomon cultivated Azima as a reporting source while also discussing potential deals with him.
-The men said Solomon eventually withdrew.
+The men said Solomon eventually withdrew from the business.

-This is a developing story.
-Check back later and follow @BuzzFeedNews on Twitter for updates.
+Florida registration records indicated Denx was closed last year.
+The AP uncovered the relationship between Solomon and Azima while working on a story about the Iranian-born businessman.

+Solomon has worked as a journalist for nearly two decades and is the author of The Iran Wars, a book described on his website as an "exploration of the country's decades-long power struggle with the United States."

 Jim Dalrymple is a reporter for BuzzFeed News and is based in Los Angeles.